smarie/python-parsyfiles/README.md

         raise ValueError('Unsupported operation : \'' + op + '\'')
 ```

-Each test dataset could be represented as an object, containing the inputs and expected outputs.
-For example with this class:
+Each test dataset could be represented as an object, containing the inputs and expected outputs for `exec_op`.
+For example:

 ```python
 class ExecOpTest(object):